-Nassau County Visitation Attorney
+Nassau County Visitation Lawyers

 Under New York law, parents do not have to be married in order to be awarded visitation rights.
 If the parents were not married at the time the child was born, and the parents never signed an “Acknowledgment of Paternity,” the father has no vested custody or visitation rights.